anidev/frc-driverstation/README.md

 Java implementation of the FRC driver station and communication protocol, initially in Java and later in other languages.
 Java was chosen because it can be ported easily to other platforms, with Android being the next goal.
-Each project can be compiled manually but no build scripts have been created yet.
-To build automatically, import the projects as Eclipse projects or use the entire repository as an Eclipse Workspace.
+The entire project uses the Maven build system for compiling and packaging.
+To build the entire project from scratch and create the JAR files, run "mvn clean compile package" from the java/ subdirectory, or from an individual project directory to compile and package just that project.
+Everything can also be imported into Eclipse and compiled from there (with the m2eclipse plugin).

 Currently, FRCDS-Java-Comm is the Java library for the communication protocol.
 It implements classes for encapsulating data that can be sent from the driver station to the robot (FRCCommonControl), and data that can be sent from the